Can you take gabapentin with Xanax?

 What Is Xanax?

-Xanax is a brand name for the medication alprazolam, which belongs to a class of drugs called benzodiazepines (benzos).
-Xanax works by enhancing the effects of a natural brain chemical called gamma-aminobutyric acid (GABA).
+Xanax is a brand name for alprazolam, which belongs to a class of drugs called benzodiazepines (benzos).
+Xanax works by enhancing the effects of a brain chemical called gamma-aminobutyric acid (GABA).
 GABA helps to calm down the central nervous system, and by increasing its activity, Xanax can reduce anxiety and promote relaxation.
-Xanax is primarily used to treat anxiety disorders, including:

-Common Side effects of Xanax
+Common Side Effects of Xanax

 The most common side effects of Xanax include: